Characters of the Tekken series: Reina

-Reina (麗奈) is a mysterious young punk school girl clad in purple from an unspecific country, with mysterious connections to not only Mishima clan, but also suspected to be a Devil Gene user, due to having a malevolent aura and red eyes that are shown in her Rage Art similar in particular to Heihachi Mishima.
+Reina (麗奈) is a mysterious young punk school girl clad in purple from an unspecific country, with mysterious connections to not only the Mishima clan, but also suspected to be a Devil Gene user, due to having a malevolent aura and red eyes that are shown in her Rage Art similar in particular to Heihachi Mishima.
 She attends the same school as Xiaoyu, Jin, Miharu and the second Kunimitsu, and is confirmed to be younger than Jin.
 Due to her mysterious presence, none of the surviving members are aware of her existence until in Tekken 8, where she joins Jin's heroes side for unknown purposes against Kazuya.
 During the story and its mid credits, it is revealed that not only Reina is a Devil Gene user like Jin and Kazuya, but also has a connection with the now extinct Hachijo, with a sole survivor whom Heihachi spared from his massacre on the clan might be related to Reina's existence.
 Though she loved and respected him enough to follow in his footsteps, she is unaware of her "father"'s distaste towards Devil Gene users and other similar demons, and has been planning to use her for his schemes.
 Ever since learning she has a Devil Gene as Jin and Kazuya at some point, Reina's first mission during the eighth King of Iron Fist tournament is to earn Jin and his allies' trust and use them to get close to Kazuya and let herself be killed by him, in order to fully awaken her dormant Devil Gene powers without everyone's notice.
 She is also responsible for leaking Kazuya's attack on New York to Jin's allies, while searching for her "father"'s exact whereabout, suspecting that a mysterious group of Tekken Monks saved him from his last fight against Kazuya and hide him from the public eye.
 Once she achieved her first goal, Reina begins her next scheme of avenging Heihachi's presumed death and continuing his legacy, after Jin defeated Kazuya, and purged both of their Devil Genes and Azazel's existence, where the latter's unconscious body is picked up by a seemingly alive Jun.
 Though she is unaware that her "father" survived and temporarily suffered an amnesia before regain his memories back and betray the Monks.

 She was revealed in EVO Tekken 8 Showcase 2023 on November 12, 2023.